alchemyplatform/modular-account/README.md

 forge script script/Deploy.s.sol --rpc-url $RPC_URL --broadcast
 ```

-## Security and Audits
+## Security and audits

-We have done 2 audits from Spearbit and Quantstamp and will upload the reports shortly.
-Note that these audit reports may contain references to "MSCA".
-This was the name we used for Modular Account previously.
+Our audit reports from Spearbit and Quantstamp can be found in [audits](/audits).
+Note that the reports may contain references to the term MSCA, which stands for modular smart contract account, as defined in the [terms for ERC-6900](https://eips.ethereum.org/EIPS/eip-6900#terms).
+This is synonymous with modular account.

 ## License